 - 1. Always begin your lesson with the HCA prayer.
 Each student should have their own prayer card.
 (Additional cards are available from the National Office.)
 They can recite the prayer as a group, or have a student lead the prayer.
 Remind students of why they are members of the HCA. - 2.
-Using a globe, atlas, the internet or all three, have children find Kenya.
-Locate its immediate neighbours: Somalia, Ethiopia, South Sudan, Uganda, Tanzania and its position on the Indian Ocean.
-Find Canada and observe how far away we are.
+Using a globe, atlas, the internet or all three, have children find Colombia.
+Locate its immediate neighbours: Panama, Ecuador, Peru, Brazil, Venezuela.
+Also point out near countries in Central America and the Caribbean.
+Find Canada and observe how far away (or close!) we are.
 Read together the information provided in the Newsletter and discuss.
 Resist just giving it to students to read on their own time. - 3.
 Look at the Lent section of the Newsletter.
-Assist students in discussing the important Lenten features mentioned and help them discover others. - 4.
-Refer to the current project in Kenya.
+Assist students in discussing the important Lenten features mentioned and help them discover others.
+Intermediate students should have some knowledge of Lent from previous years. - 4.
+Refer to the current projects in Colombia.
 Use the internet to look up the area and find out as much as possible about the people.
 Use the project information to stimulate the raising of funds for these projects. - 5.
-Look up and watch various You Tube references to Kenya.
+Look up and watch various You Tube references to Colombia.
 There are several. - 6.
 Use the Newsletter as stimulus for research projects, as outlined later in this Guide.
 There are many possibilities. - 7.
 Be inspired by the work of the HCA organisations during Mission Month last October.
 Take photos and send us feedback on activities from your group.